codahale/veil-go/README.md

 and any other ciphertext -- but both accidental and adversarial nonce-misuse is a concern.

-Instead, Veil composes deterministic components -- a KEM, a streaming AEAD, a digital signature -- around a single, probabilistic value: a symmetric message key.
+Instead, Veil composes deterministic components -- a KEM, a streaming AEAD, a digital signature -- around a single, probabilistic value: a symmetric data encryption key (DEK).
 As long as a sender can manage 256 bits of unpredictability per message, Veil is `IND-CCA2` as a system.

 Where challenge values are required -- an ephemeral scalar for Diffie-Hellman or Schorr -- they are derived from both the unique message and the sender's private key, to preserve unforgability